Main Menu

 The level change deadline is five (5) weeks after the start of the semester.
 Level changes in core courses are possible as long as there is room in the new class and it does not overload other classes by making the change.

 If a student desires to change levels in a yearlong course for the second semester of the course, the student must do this before the second semester begins.
-Level changes for advanced single-semester courses that start in January (i.e., AP U.S. Government, AP Human Geography, and AP Psychology) can be made through the first five weeks of second semester as long as there is room in the new class and it does not overload other classes by making the change.
+Level changes for advanced single-semester courses that start in January (i.e., AP U.S. Government and AP Human Geography) can be made through the first five weeks of second semester as long as there is room in the new class and it does not overload other classes by making the change.